quakerdocs/quakerdocs/README.md

 Usage
 -----

-To use QuakerDocs to turn your RST of Markdown files into static webpages you need the follow these steps:
+To use QuakerDocs to turn your RST or Markdown files into static webpages you need the follow these steps:

 1. Open the directory containing your `conf.py` in the terminal.